 Management actions and their priorities for the Wonga Beach foreshore are summarised in Table 7.
-Maps of the management actions for each precinct are provided in Attachment C.
+Maps of the management actions for each precinct are provided in Attachment C. Community consultation will be undertaken prior to the implementation of any management actions.

 Table 7.
-Wonga Beach foreshore precinct management objectives and actions
+Wonga Beach foreshore precinct management actions